 Level IV: Master Sommelier Diploma Examination Details

-A Master Sommelier Theory Examination ONLY will be administered: continue to check back for 2015 updates
+A Master Sommelier Theory Examination ONLY will be administered on March 2, 2015

-· CMS will offer the same Theory examination simultaneously in Irving, TX and San Francisco, CA
+- CMS will offer the same Theory examination simultaneously in Atlanta, GA, Irving, TX and San Francisco, CA

-· Candidates who achieve this portion of the MS Diploma Examination will then be invited to attend the Practical and Tasting portions in May
+- Candidates who achieve this portion of the MS Diploma Examination will then be invited to attend the Practical and Tasting portions in May (see below)

-· Application details are outlined on the MS Exam Registration Page
+- Application details are outlined on the following pages

-A Master Sommelier Diploma Examination will be administered: continue to check back for 2015 updates
+A Full Master Sommelier Diploma Examination will be administered on May 17-20, 2015

 · MANDATORY for ALL candidates “on the clock”/holding any portion(s) of the MS Diploma Examination

-· Registration details are outlined on the MS Exam Registration Page
+· Application details are outlined on the following pages

 The Master Sommelier Diploma Examination is similar in format and content to that of the Advanced Sommelier Examination in that it consists of three parts: a theory examination (an oral examination and not written), a blind tasting of six wines, and a practical wine service examination.
 The minimum passing score for each of the three sections is 75% as opposed to 60% for the Advanced Exam.
-Students have three consecutive years to pass all parts of the examination.
+Students must first pass the Master Sommelier THEORY Examination and then have three consecutive years to pass the remaining two parts of the examination.
 Thus a student who passes one or two parts may retake those he or she failed in during the next two years.
 If all three parts are not passed during a three year period the entire exam must be retaken.
 Members of the examining panel are Master Sommeliers chosen by the Examinations Committee and the Director of Education.

 The candidate is required to wear professional working attire and to also provide all tools of the sommelier trade for the examination.
 The candidate should exhibit a high standard of both technical and social skills throughout the examination, and demonstrate the courtesy and charm of a Master Sommelier.
 It is also essential that the candidate demonstrate excellent salesmanship.